England: Hull Scarborough

 Program Type: Tuition Exchange

 In 2000, the University of Hull merged with University College Scarborough.
+Washington College students have the option of studying at either the original campus or the smaller Scarborough campus.
 The college (originally a teacher training institution) became the University of Hull’s Scarborough Campus, offering specialist undergraduate and postgraduate programmes in the arts, business, coastal studies, education and internet computing.

 The University of Hull Scarborough Campus offers students the chance to study at one of the county’s most popular seaside resorts where they can benefit not only from a wide range of prestigious undergraduate courses, but also a host of exciting local amenities and entertainments.
 The beautiful and impressive main building of the Scarborough Campus projects an image of traditional academic values, but belies the up-to-date facilities that are at the heart of this institution.